+We offer extensive surgical services at the Kenai Veterinary Hospital from spaying and neutering to fracture repair.
 Routine surgeries are done on a daily basis Monday through Friday.
-Preanesthetic bloodwork is required based on age and risk assessment of the patient.
+Preanesthetic bloodwork is based on age and risk assessment of the patient.
+Routine surgeries have IV catheters placed and appropriate fluids administered during the procedure.
 Anesthesia is induced with injectable anesthetics and maintained with gas anesthesia and oxygen.
 We have pulse oximetry, blood pressure, and ECG monitoring to insure patient saftey.
 Trained technicians assist the surgeon in monitoring the patient throughout the procedure.
 We utilize a variety of pain control medications before, during and after surgery to ensure that your pet is as comfortable as possible.
 We can also schedule a board certified veterinary surgeon to handle complicated surgeries in our hospital or we can refer them to Veterinary Specialists of Alaska to ensure that your pet has the very best care available.

 Important Information for Your Pet’s Surgery

 - Pick up your pet’s food at bedtime the evening before the surgery.

 - Water is OK until the time of surgery in most cases.

 - Drop-off time is between 7:45 am and 8:00 am the morning of the surgery.